 Northcentral University (NCU) is a leader in online and distance-based education.
 The MSW program is focused on developing the knowledge values, and skills, as well as the personal and professional growth that are required for effective, ethical practice in the field of social work.
-The program is designed to provide an integrated learning experience for students seeking specific training in graduate social work, exposing students to the generalist model of social work practice.
+The program provides an integrated learning experience for students seeking specific training in graduate social work, exposing students to the generalist model of social work practice.

 Students in this program will critically analyze a broad range of theories and practical knowledge in social work, utilize research, and apply professional standards of conduct.
 Degree requirements include involvement in practicum and supervision.
 This training prepares students for work in a variety of settings including mental health centers, public service agencies, military service centers, corrections, health services, children's services, and many other options.
 Graduates of the MSW program will be well prepared to work in leadership roles, administrative roles, clinical roles, and also begin the process of seeking licensure post-graduation in their home state, country, or area.